tobiste/structr/README.md

 # structR

 Structural geology package for R, free and open-source.
+It provides functions to
-The package allows to analyze and visualize orientational structural geology data.
+- analyze and visualize orientation data of structural geology.
+- analyze stress (including visualization of the magnitudes of stress in the Mohr Circle).
+- reconstruct the orientation of structures in oriented drill cores using the alpha, beta, and gamma angles.

 ## Prerequisites